UTIs in children are common and treatable. To prevent complications, call your child's doctor to get treatment as soon as you notice symptoms.

 What causes a UTI in children?

+UTIs are caused when bacteria infects any portion of the urinary tract (the bladder, kidneys, ureters or urethra).
 Bacteria, often the intestinal bacteria E. coli, can easily enter the urinary tract from the skin around the anus.
 UTIs are more common in girls, especially during potty training, because a girl's urethra is shorter and closer to the anus.
-Uncircumcised baby boys also have a slightly elevated risk.
+Uncircumcised baby boys also have a slightly higher risk.
 Some risk factors for UTI are not preventable, including:

 - A structural or functional abnormality in the urinary tract (like a blockage).